habyphilipose/PIZZA_DELIVERY/README.md

 ```

 ![image](https://github.com/habyphilipose/PIZZA_DELIVERY/assets/31076902/3f7ec3ce-b3f3-457d-bc2d-e5c516ef49c2)

+Analyze `why most people exclude cheese from their toppings`.
+It enables you to `tailor your offerings`, `marketing, and operations` to better serve customer preferences, ultimately leading to `improved business performance` and `customer loyalty`.

 ### 4. Generate an order item for each record in the customers_orders table in the format of one of the following:
 ### a.
 Meat Lovers